-The soft and highly conductive Ag-hydrogel composite also has the potential to broaden the utilization of hydrogels as electrodes in the field of epidermal electrical stimulation and recording, which requires electrodes with adequate electrical conductivity.
-Here, we fabricated Ag-hydrogel electrodes to deliver high-frequency electrical signals for neuromuscular electrical stimulation to demonstrate the enabling bioelectronic properties of the composite.
-As shown in Fig. 4a, a pair of Ag-hydrogel electrodes is connected to a commercial electrical muscle stimulator (PowerDot 2.0 Uno), where the strength and frequency of the pulses are controllable using a smartphone via Bluetooth.
-For comparison, we also made unfilled hydrogel electrodes with ionic conductivity and performed neuromuscular electrical stimulation under the same conditions (Methods and Supplementary Fig. 17).
+The soft and highly conductive Ag-hydrogel composite also has the potential to broaden the utilization of hydrogels as electrodes in the field of epidermal electrical stimulation and recording, which requires electrodes with adequate electrical conductivity^{21,49}.
+Here, we fabricated Ag-hydrogel electrodes to deliver high frequency electrical signals for neuromuscular electrical stimulation (NMES)50 to demonstrate the enabling bioelectronic properties of the composite.
+As shown in Fig. 4a, a pair of Aghydrogel electrodes is connected to a commercial electrical muscle stimulator (PowerDot 2.0 Uno, PowerDot), where the strength and frequency of the pulses are controllable using a smartphone via Bluetooth.
+For comparison, we also made unfilled hydrogel electrodes with ionic conductivity and performed NMES under the same conditions (see Methods and Supplementary Figure 17).
 First, the electrodes stimulate the tibialis anterior muscle of the leg, which dorsiflexes the foot when stimulated (Fig. 4b and Supplementary Video 3).
 With the same stimulation intensity, we measured the relative change in dorsiflexion angle from the side view (Fig. 4c) and the frequency of vibration (Fig. 4d).
-Figure 4d shows that the frequencies of muscle stimulation in the two cases are almost identical because the signal was generated by the same device and power.
-However, as shown in Fig. 4c, the relative changes in dorsiflexion angle are different in the two cases: the Ag-hydrogel electrodes were able to deliver sufficient current to induce dorsiflexion in the foot, whereas the electrodes made of ionic hydrogel appeared ineffective to conduct enough current to contract the muscle.
-We also compared the performance of the Ag-hydrogel electrodes and commercial electrodes (made by PowerDot) along with the neuromuscular electrical stimulation device, which shows that the Ag-hydrogel electrodes have comparable performance to the commercially available neuromuscular electrical stimulation electrodes (Supplementary Fig. 18).
-The next experiment was conducted on the muscles in the posterior of the forearm, which results in tremors in the wrist and the fingers curling in towards the palm (Fig. 4e, Supplementary Fig. 17 and Supplementary Video 4).
-The result shows that the stimulation driven by Ag-hydrogel electrodes exhibits a more substantial angle change between the proximal phalange and the metacarpus of the ring and little fingers compared with the case of ionic hydrogel electrodes.
-This demonstration suggests that the Ag-hydrogel
+Fig. 4d shows that the frequencies of muscle stimulation in both cases are almost identical because the signal was generated by the same device and power.
+However, as shown in Fig. 4c, the relative changes in dorsiflexion angle are different in both cases: the Ag-hydrogel electrodes were able to deliver sufficient current to induce dorsiflexion in foot, whereas the electrodes made of ionic hydrogel appeared ineffective to conduct enough current to contract the muscle.
+We also compared the performance of the Ag-hydrogel electrodes and commercial electrodes (made by PowerDot) along with the NMES device, which shows that the Aghydrogel electrodes have comparable performance to the commercially available NMES electrodes (Supplementary Figure 18).
+The next experiment was conducted on the muscles in the posterior of the forearm, which results in tremors in the wrist and the fingers curling in towards the palm (Fig. 4e, Supplementary Figure 17, and Supplementary Video 4).
+The result shows that the stimulation driven by Ag-hydrogel electrodes exhibits more significant angle change between the proximal phalange and the metacarpus of the ring and little finger compared to the case of ionic hydrogel electrodes.
+This demonstration suggests that the Ag-hydrogel composite has the potential to improve bioelectronic interfacing of tissue-electrode contacts due to its high electrical conductivity and soft conformability.